ncr121/gen_scenarios/README.md

 # Credit Scenario Engine
-This project is a scenario engine for helping traders to manage credit index options portfolio in multi-strategy hedge funds.
+This project is a designed for helping traders to manage credit index options portfolio in multi-strategy hedge funds.
+The scenario engine runs sensitivity analysis by calculating delta and gamma for individual trades and the overall portfolio for small and extreme shifts in spreads.
 ## Description
-The scenario engine runs sensitivity analysis by calculating delta and gamma for individual trades and the overall portfolio.  for small and extreme shifts in spreads

 Modular code that can easily be extended to run scenarios on other greeks like theta and vega.
 Code reads in config file (_"CDSO_deal_list.xlsx"_)- an Excel file that contains all input parameters for trades (Bloomberg deal IDs from CDSO screen), type of greeks and size/# of bumps  All scenarios and plots are generated based on this config file.